Students select coursework in consultation with their faculty advisor; this allows students to tailor their degree to specific interests and needs.

 Internal Minor Requirements

 Three courses from the same track approved by the minor advisor.
-One course must be graded/in-class and taught by a UA CS faculty member.
+At most two courses can be independent studies, but at least one course must be graded/in-class and taught by a UA CS faculty member.

 Internal Minor Examination